 Introduction

 Hyper-V is Microsoft's virtual machine (VM) hypervisor.
-Both Windows Server 2019 and Windows 10 include Hyper-V as an option you can install in all versions of Windows Server 2019 and the Enterprise, Professional, and Education editions of Windows 10.
+Both Windows Server 2019 and Windows 10 include Hyper-V as an option you can install, in all versions of Windows Server 2019 and the Enterprise, Professional, and Education editions of Windows 10.

-Microsoft first released Hyper-V with Server 2008.
-Microsoft has improved it significantly with each successive version of Windows Server.
-Improvements include additional features, support of the latest hardware, and improvements in scalability.
+Microsoft first released Hyper-V with Server 2008 and has improved it significantly with each successive version of Windows Server.
+Improvements include additional features, support of the latest hardware, and significantly increased scalability.

 Hyper-V supports nested virtualization, the ability to run Hyper-V inside a Hyper-V VM.
-Nested virtualization has some good use cases, such as in training—give each student a VM on a large blade in which are the VMs needed for the course labs.
+Nested virtualization has some good use cases, such as in training—for instance, giving each student a VM on a large blade containing the VMs needed for the course labs.
 Nested virtualization also provides an additional layer of security that might be useful in multi-tenant scenarios.

 Microsoft also ships a free version of Hyper-V, the Microsoft Hyper-V Server.
 The Hyper-V Server runs virtual machines with no GUI.
 You configure and manage remotely using recipes like the ones in this chapter.